 - YOU pick the content.

-Pick the most revelant things you think your community needs to hear, see, or discuss, and choose the correpsonding materials!
+Pick the most relevant things you think your community needs to hear, see, or discuss and choose the corresponding materials!
 Don't see what you need, send a request and we'll help you look for it!

 - YOU control the length of the programs.

 By picking the content, you can create short programs or full-day retreats, whatever fits the needs of your community!